surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 # Scene Controls Section

-The UI of the scene section can also be further into two parts:
+The UI of the scene section can also be further divided into two parts:

   - Sound generation
   - Sound shaping